obsidianmd/obsidian-help/en/Plugins/Publish.md

 ### Enable the plugin

 From within Obsidian > Settings > Plugin, enable the Publish plugin.
-After that, a Publish icon (which looks like a paper plane) will appear in the [[Ribbon]] pane.
+After that, a Publish icon (which looks like a paper plane) will appear in the ribbon pane.

 Once enabled, you can also set a hotkey for this option, or use the command palette to access it.